xcore/sc_dsp_transforms/README.rst

 * Basic quantising DCT for JPEG encoder
 * Basic Huffman encoder
-* Basic Generation of JPEG frame
+* Access functions to compress a series of blocks.
-* Access functions to compress a series of blocks
+* Example app to compress a PBM file into a JPEG file (PBM because that uses little memory to store).

 Performance (provided you can stream data in and out):